amc3777/ml_example/README.md

-# ml_examples
+# ml_example

-A number of Machine Learning examples on Google Cloud
+A number of Machine Learning examples.